Email Marketing for Coaches: The Complete 2026 Guide (With AI Templates)

 Example subject line: "Stop setting goals.
 Seriously."

-Why it works: Contrarian takes generate curiosity and engagement.
-Even if a reader disagrees, they will open the email, and opens are what keep your deliverability high.
+Why it works: Contrarian takes create curiosity.
+Even the readers who disagree open it, and opens keep your deliverability healthy.

 5